Granada

 You also get a perfect view from the garden terrace of my Airbnb; The Lovers Boutique.
 I loved boutiquing there.

 There’s definitely a reservation theme to this report.
-Maybe booking is what you have to do to get to the good stuff in this city?
+Certainly, booking is what you have to do to get to the good stuff in this city.

 But it’s plenty worth it.
 And there are certainly plenty more set-piece sites to visit across the city that my wanderings didn’t allow time for.